webprogramming260/startup-example/README.md

 - [x] **Application text content** - Consistent fonts
 - [ ] **Application images** - Still don't have images and so no styling here. 😔

-## JavaScript deliverable
+## React deliverable

-➡️ The following is an example of the required information for the `Startup JavaScript` deliverable
+➡️ The following is an example of the required information for the `Startup React` deliverable

-For this deliverable I implemented by JavaScript so that the application works for a single user.
+For this deliverable I used JavaScript and React so that the application completely works for a single user.
 I also added placeholders for future technology.

+- [x] **Bundled and transpiled** - done!
+- [x] **Components** - Login, voting list, vote are all components with mocks for login, WebSocket.
   - [x] **login** - When you press enter or the login button it takes you to the voting page.
   - [x] **database** - Displayed the voting counts.
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
   - [x] **WebSocket** - I used the setInterval function to periodically increase a random vote count.
 This will be replaced with WebSocket messages later.
   - [x] **application logic** - The highlight and ranking number change based up the user's selections.
+- [x] **Router** - Routing between login and voting components.
+- [x] **Hooks** - Vue uses class properties instead of `UseState` to track changes in vote state.

 ## Service deliverable